 The loud rattling took me by surprise.
 I was used to my gear jostling around as I descended bumpy dirt roads, but I’d never heard anything rattling in my spokes.

 I was having a great ride down to the tiny outpost of Toche, flying through forests of wax palm trees, in a beautiful valley where farmers eked out a living harvesting the impossibly steep slopes.

-I brought my bike to a halt and looked back to see my backpack hanging off the back.
+Hearing the rattling, I brought my bike to a halt and looked back to see my backpack hanging off the back.
 Then I realized one of my panniers was missing…

-It was a five hour journey and when I got there I found out the guide had a tour booked that was going through Toche and he was about to leave.
-So I could have avoided the trip, but on the plus side, I was able to get a ride back to my bike the fast way.
+It was a five hour journey and when I reached Salento I found out the guide had a tour booked that was going through Toche and he was about to leave.
+I could have avoided the trip, but on the plus side I was able to get a ride back to my bike the fast way.
 I took an expensive taxi up the road to the guide’s home, where I was reunited with my pannier and all my camping gear inside.
 I broke out into a huge smile and did a little leap of joy.
 I jumped in his jeep and we rode back drove the same road I had ridden the day before.

 The GPS track for this route can be found here: https://ridewithgps.com/trips/20079538